Life Insurance with Coccidioidomycosis (Valley Fever).

 Can I qualify for life insurance if I have been diagnosed with Coccidioidomycosis?

 Yes, individuals who have been diagnosed with Coccidioidomycosis or Valley Fever can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, they may even be able to qualify for a Preferred rate!
+In fact, they may even be able to qualify for a Preferred rate when applying for a no exam term life insurance policy!

 Why do life insurance companies care if I have been diagnosed with Coccidioidomycosis?